mxenabled/mx-platform-node/docs/Adding-a-New-API-Version.md

 This workflow is automatically triggered by the OpenAPI repository to generate and push SDKs for all versions in parallel.

+**Note**: The existing infrastructure handles config file artifact upload/download between Generate and Process-and-Push jobs automatically.
+You only need to add the version-to-config mapping below — the artifact pipeline will pick up your new config file without additional changes.

 **Location 1: Version-to-config mapping**

 In the `Setup` job's `Set up matrix` step, find the section with the version-to-config mapping and add an `elif` branch for your new version: